Two top 'quant' researchers exit BlackRock as it revamps stock unit

-NEW YORK Two high-level quantitative researchers have left BlackRock Inc (BLK.N) as the world's largest asset manager embarks on an ambitious effort to engineer a high-tech revolution within its stockpicking business.
+NEW YORK (Reuters) - Two high-level quantitative researchers have left BlackRock Inc (BLK.N) as the world's largest asset manager embarks on an ambitious effort to engineer a high-tech revolution within its stockpicking business.

 Michael Lemmon, a former University of Utah finance professor and a senior researcher within BlackRock's quantitative Scientific Active Equity unit, left for Citadel LLC, a spokeswoman for Ken Griffin's hedge fund confirmed.